philodendron plant profile

 frequently asked questions

-They prefer bright, indirect sunlight but can tolerate moderate and low light environments as well.
+They prefer bright, indirect sunlight but can also tolerate moderate to low light environments.

-Water your plant when the top inch of soil has completely dried out.
-Take care not to over-water your Philodendron as they are prone to rot.
+Water when the top inch of soil is dry.
+Take care not to over-water your philodendrons as they are prone to rot.

 philodendron propagation

-Vining varieties of Philodendron are fairly easy to propagate.
-Simply place a stem cutting in a glass of water and wait.
-Once your cutting has developed a good root system, transplant it to a soil filled container.
+Vining philodendron varieties are fairly easy to propagate.
+Simply place a stem cutting in water and wait for roots to develop.
+Once the cutting has a well-established root system, transplant it into a container with soil.

 Leave a Reply